Online HR Toolkit

 Where companies have a strong culture of open communication, it is likely that fewer grievances emerge unexpectedly, and, if embedded appropriately, it can mean that people feel able to come forward openly or anonymously if they are uncomfortable with the behaviours of others.

-The more promptly you move to understand and address an employee issue, the better you are to prevent escalation and ensure that it doesn’t cause ripple effects across the entire business – and beyond.
+The more promptly you move to understand and address an employee issue, the better you are at preventing escalation and ensuring that it doesn’t cause ripple effects across the entire business – and beyond.

 Conduct meetings with the employee, seek to learn the side of multiple parties where appropriate, and take decisive action so everyone has clarity.